 Why does my toddler have so much energy?

-Excess energy may be a cover for irritation and overwhelm.
-It might also be an indication of fear or insecurity.
-It’s possible that your youngster is bored or that he or she needs more time to play outside.
+It’s possible that your youngster is bored or that he or she needs more time to play outside or be engaged in a higher activity level overall.
 Investigate when and why your child appears to be overly energetic, then devise a strategy for making a good adjustment.

 How can I help my toddler with high energy?

-Don’t put too much emphasis on them.
+Don’t put too much emphasis on your high energy toddler.
 Rather, recognise your child’s emotions (“I know you feel angry that we have to end a playdate”).
 Then relocate her to a different area or shift her focus to something else.
-If that fails, try soothing her with a warm bath or a soothing music.

 What does it mean when your toddler is very active?